keypo-us/secrets-manager/README.md

 ## Using the Keypo CLI

 After uploading secrets, you can retrieve them programmatically using the Keypo CLI.
+Please follow the steps in the "Use Secrets In Your Code" tab.

 ### 1. Install the CLI